-One important thing to monitor with a closed-end fund is how closely the shares of the fund are trading compared to the fund's net asset value, or NAV.
-A fund's NAV is just the total of the fund's assets minus any liabilities.
+One important thing to monitor with a closed-end fund is how closely the shares of the fund are trading compared to the fund's net asset value per share, or NAV.
+A fund's NAV is just the total of the fund's assets minus any liabilities, divided by the number of shares outstanding.
 The fund's NAV is calculated daily.
 At times, shares of a closed-end fund can trade at a significant premium or discount to it's net asset value.
 Remember, a close-end fund is traded on an exchange, so the market price is determined by supply and demand on the exchange.

 This is in sharp contrast to a mutual fund.
 Investors buy and sell shares of a mutual fund by directly interacting with the mutual fund, and the share price is always at the mutual fund's last end of day NAV.
 So by design mutual fund shares never trade at a discount or premium.

 Like closed-end funds, ETFs are traded on a stock exchange, so ETFs also can trade at a premium or discount to NAV.
 However, ETFs usually trade at or near their NAV, because ETFs are constantly issuing or redeeming shares in response to market demand, with the intent of keeping the share's market price close to the fund's NAV.
 This special feature of an ETF is explained in our article ETF mechanics.

 Here is a summary of how closed-end funds are currently trading compared to their NAV values: